Dan Patch: Background

 Dan Patch was a mahogany bay Standardbred stallion bred by Daniel (Dan) Messner Jr., a prosperous dry goods merchant from Oxford, Indiana.
-In late 1894, Messner purchased a three-year-old filly named Zelica for $255, planning to use her as a buggy horse.
+In late 1894, Messner purchased a three-year-old filly named Zelica for $255 (equal to $ today), planning to use her as a driving horse.
 Zelica had gone lame in her only start and was later estimated to be worth under $100 at the time.
 In 1895, Messner paid a $150 stud fee to breed her to Joe Patchen, a top-quality racehorse, but untried as a sire.
 The resulting colt was foaled on April 29, 1896, at the livery stable in Oxford.
 His legs were so crooked that he could not at first stand on his own, leading many of the locals to call him "Messner's Folly".
 Some even suggested he be put down.
 Instead, Messner and his friends held the colt so he could ingest the colostrum (first milk) from Zelica.
 The foal's legs gradually grew straighter, although he still had crooked hocks, especially on his left hind leg.
 The colt developed an alert, cheerful personality and was noted for his intelligence.

 In 1897, Messner applied to the American Trotting Association for the name Dan Patchen, based on his own first name and the last name of the colt's sire, with Dan P. as an alternative.
 Both names were taken, so the Trotting Association assigned a similar name, Dan Patch.

-Zelica continued to be used as a buggy horse with her colt running freely alongside until he was weaned around five or six months.
+Zelica continued to be used as a driving horse with her colt running freely alongside until he was weaned around five or six months.
 At first, the young horse showed little promise.
 "The only redeemable feature about the little fellow was that he was friendly and cute," recalled Messner.
 "I honestly thought the colt's future would be confined to hauling a delivery wagon."
 However, a close friend named John Wattles, the owner of the livery stable in which Dan Patch was foaled, saw potential in the colt.
 Wattles received permission from Messner to train Dan Patch and gradually developed the horse's abilities.
-By late 1898, Messner was able to use Dan Patch as his buggy horse, since Zelica was again in foal, and even hooked the horse up to his sleigh over the winter.
+By late 1898, Messner was able to use Dan Patch as his driving horse, since Zelica was again in foal, and even hooked the horse up to his sleigh over the winter.
 The locals were increasingly impressed by the almost black colt, who loved to move fast, but was biddable enough to pull young boys behind him on the sleigh.